maityamit/Sleepometer-Android-App/README.md

  ✍️ This will basically measure your sleep, and represent the overall day-wise sleep hours and the last 7 days' average sleep also can measure.

+ ---

+# Process of project

+   📌We Defined the core features and functionality of the app, such as sleep measurement, data tracking, and visualization of sleep data.
+   📌We have Determine the target audience and user personas for the app.
+   📌We have Ensure that the app is user-friendly, easy to navigate, and visually appealing.
+   📌We have Developed features to track daily and weekly sleep patterns, such as visualizations of sleep data over time and comparisons to previous sleep patterns.
+   📌We have Test the app thoroughly to ensure that it functions correctly and is bug-free.
+   📌We have Publish the app on the Google Play Store for users to download and use.
+   📌We have Monitor user feedback and reviews to identify areas for improvement and make updates to the app as needed.
+---

+# work_flow of project

+  📌Defining the project scope and goals
+  📌Chooseing the technologies and tools
+  📌Seting up the development environment
+  📌Implementing the core features
+  📌Testing the app
+  📌Finalizing and polishing the app
+  📌Releasing the app

+---
+# aim of project

+  📌We provided an easy-to-use tool for users to measure and track their sleep patterns 📌We accurately measure the user's sleep hours and provide an intuitive representation of the data in the form of day-wise sleep hours and the last 7 days' average sleep
+  📌the goal of this project is to promote healthy sleep habits by helping users understand their sleep patterns and identify areas for improvement

+---
  ## 💡 Features Used

 1. Used Firebase Realtime Database to store data.